 If you plan to visit Crete or Greece in general, there are a few rules you need to follow before and during your holidays.
-This article presents the entry requirements to Greece and the general rules you have to follow while in Greece.
+This article presents all the information you need about traveling to Crete during Covid.
+The entry requirements to Greece and the general rules you have to follow while in Greece.
 You will also get to know where you can take a PCR test in Athens and Crete.

 This guide is not an official source of information.
 The rules and regulations may change on daily basis.
 Hence, it is wise to always check the info from the official website for entering Greece here.
 This article tries to put everything together so that you have all the information organized in one place.